Salford City F.C.: Kit and badge

 The club's colours are red, white and black, which were originally used in 1980.
 Prior to the change in ownership in 2014, the club played in tangerine and black, and had also previously worn tangerine and white.
 Many Salford supporters were unhappy with the change at the time, with the manager at the time, Phil Power, describing the issue as "delicate".
-The team also previously wore green in the 1970s, and used had various blue kits throughout the years; orange became their colour when dealing with financial difficulties and borrowed old kits from Blackpool.
+The team also previously wore green in the 1970s, and had used various blue kits throughout the years; orange became their colour when dealing with financial difficulties and borrowed old kits from Blackpool.
+In October 2025, the club announced that they would be reverting to wearing orange from the end of the season.

 The club's logo also changed in 2014, replacing a rampant lion with one described as "bolder, more forward-facing".
 The current logo is said to replicate the shape of the hull of the ships in Salford's docks.

 The club adopted two mottos from the coat of arms of the City of Salford; the original motto "Integrity & Industry" features on the club kit, while the current city motto "The Welfare of the People is the Highest Law", translated from the Latin "Salus Populi Suprema Lex", is featured on the stadium walls.